-- Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the trailer, - Notify Airstream or one of its authorized, independent dealers of any claimed defect within the warranty period or 10 days thereafter, - Provide notification of a defect within 10 days of discovery of that defect, and - 4.
+- 1. Owner and dealer representative must complete and return the Customer Performance Checkout within 10 days from delivery of the trailer, - Notify Airstream or one of its authorized, independent dealers of any claimed defect within the warranty period or 10 days thereafter, - 3.
+Provide notification of a defect within 10 days of discovery of that defect, and - 4.
 Promptly return the travel trailer to an authorized Airstream dealer or Airstream for repairs.

-If you believe a defect covered by this Limited Warranty still exists after an attempted repair by an authorized Airstream dealer, you must contact Airstream at the following address, specifying:
+If you believe a defect covered by this Limited Warranty still exists after an attempted repair by an authorized Airstream dealer, you must contact Airstream in one of the following manners, and specify: